 Powered Industrial Vehicles, like all equipment, should undergo a pre-operation inspection by a qualified operator.
 This inspection is the front line of equipment safety and is an opportunity for the operator to identify unsafe conditions and report them to appropriate maintenance professionals for repair.
 When a fault is found involving the braking systems of a PIV, the vehicle needs to be locked out to identify its fault and to prevent other operators from using it until the problem has been resolved.

 In addition to pre-operations inspections, most manufacturers require maintenance based on calendar date, hours of operation, cycles of use, and based on condition and inspection.
 This maintenance is imperative to the safe performance of the machine, especially when it comes to the braking systems.
 The timing of routine inspection and maintenance will vary based upon the type of vehicle, the guidance provided by the manufacturer, and the type of braking system.
 Maintenance and inspection responsibilities fall to the owner, but the owner must be supplied those manuals by the manufacturer or seller of the equipment.
 Additionally, the manuals must be given to the end user in situations where the equipment has been rented or leased out.

 PIV Brake Failure Investigations

 When injuries or property damage has occurred as the result of a PIV brake failure, a forensic investigation would likely require a review of the maintenance and inspection procedures, and an inspection of the incident vehicle to determine the cause and timing of the failure.
-The mechanical experts at Robson Forensic have investigated incidents involving various types of industrial, aviation, agricultural, and construction vehicles and have likely done the work central to your case.
+The mechanical experts at Robson Forensic have investigated incidents involving various types of industrial, agricultural, and construction vehicles and have likely done the work central to your case.
 The firm also boasts experts in complementary disciplines such as metallurgy, material science, and electrical engineering to address other related issues.